npofsi/PowerLauncher/README.md

 # PowerLauncher-Example
-A packager for rhino.(run ./build.js on createjs)
+A packager for rhino.

 Build project:

-run ./build.js
+run ./build.js on createjs

 Get byte array of file: